velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

 let updatedSince = new Date("2013-10-20T19:20:30+01:00"); // Date | The updatedSince filter in the format YYYY-MM-DDThh:mm:ss+hh:mm
 let opts = {
   'page': 1, // Number | Page number.
 Default is 1.
-  'pageSize': 100 // Number | Page size.
-Default is 100.
-Max allowable is 1000.
+  'pageSize': 100 // Number | The number of results to return in a page };
-};
 apiInstance.listPaymentChanges(payorId, updatedSince, opts, (error, data, response) => {
   if (error) {